 As I live, declares the LORD,

-you shall put them all on as an ornament;
+you shall put them all on as an ornament

-you shall bind them on as a bride does.
+and bind them on as a bride does.

-“Surely your ruins and desolate places
+For your waste and desolate places

-and the land of your destruction –
+and the land of your destruction

 and those who swallowed you up will be far away.